 WHIPgroup is leading counsel for U.S. and international technology companies.
 We specialize in patent and trademark law.

-By Wesley W. Whitmyer, Jr. Koslow Technologies Corporation (Koslow) was sued in the SDNY in a 100-page complaint over a contract claim related to the supply of gravity water filters which remove viruses.
-One World [Read More…]
+Koslow Technologies Corporation (Koslow) was sued in the SDNY in a 100-page complaint seeking over $1B on a contract claim related to gravity water filters which remove viruses.
+In addition to $1B, One World Filter [Read More…]